ModDota/moddota.github.io/_articles/assets/custom-sounds.md

 Last and most important, the **`"sounds/FileName.vsnd"`** contains a relative path to the sound files **compiled valveSound**.
 The sound you added on the step 2 was an mp3, the engine will convert this sound to .vsnd when the **.vsndevts** file is compiled/build.

 In this whole block, those are the only lines you want to change when adding a new sound.
-Here's the whole [CourierMadness' custom_sounds.vsndevts](https://pastebin.com/kcuLqZBm), as you can see, it's basically a big copy paste of the same block, just changing those 2 lines.
+It's basically a big copy paste of the same block, just changing those 2 lines.

 You can change the volume/pitch of your sounds of course, play around the operator_variables for this.